-What Public Health Professional Should Know About Vaccine Hesitancy
+What Public Health Professionals Should Know About Vaccine Hesitancy

 The COVID-19 pandemic has brought more attention to a decades long public health issue: vaccine hesitancy.
 Opinions and concerns about vaccinations are particularly strong when it comes to children.
 And though 72% of adults support the universal immunization of children,1 hesitancy still persists.
 The history and reasons behind vaccine hesitancy are varied and warrant closer inspection by public health professionals who wish to address public health challenges and improve global health outcomes.